kontent-ai/gatsby-packages/README.md

 ## Debugging

-To get a smooth debugging experience, you can temporarily copy the `gatsby-source-kentico-cloud` [directory](https://github.com/Kentico/gatsby-source-kentico-cloud) of the source plugin to the `/plugins` directory of your project and run `npm install` and `npm run build` there.
+To get a smooth debugging experience, you can temporarily copy the content of this repository [directory](https://github.com/Kentico/gatsby-source-kontent) of the source plugin to the `/plugins/@kentico/gatsby-source-kontent` directory of your project and run `npm install` and `npm run build` there.
 Then your project would use this local source plugin.
+Or you could configure [local plugin manually](https://www.gatsbyjs.org/docs/loading-plugins-from-your-local-plugins-folder/).

 *Note:* It might be necessary to remove */.cache*, */node_modules*, */package-lock.json* and *run npm* install again.